 Eat well and be active

-Eat well and try and get some exercise.
+Eat nutritious food and get physically active.
+This improves mental health.
+You don’t have to do demanding exercise.
+Even going for a walk daily will help.
 Choose nutritious foods that are not difficult to cook.

 Ask family and friends to help you